 ” Be diligent to understand the meaning behind everything you hear…”

 Mark 4:24 TPT

-I love the urgent call to action in the Greek words use.
+I love the urgent call to action in the Greek words used.
 “Pay attention” indicates, “look out, look at, see.
 Beware!
-Have sight, observe, discern and perceive” (Strongs Concordance G#991) While what you “hear”, means, ” give audience to; be noised, be reported.
+Have sight, observe, discern and perceive” (Strongs Concordance G#991) While what you “hear”, means ” give audience to; be noised, be reported.
 Understand.”
 (Strongs Concordance G#191)

-Jesus is the speaker in the context of this verse and His warning to the disciples (aren’t we His disciples, too) is to “Beware and look out for what you pay attention to, give audience to, the noise of what is reported.
+Jesus is the speaker in this setting and His warning to the disciples (aren’t we His disciples, too) is to “Beware and look out for what you pay attention to, give audience to- the noise of what is reported.
 Be careful what you understand.”

 You see, Jesus knew the power of hearing 24 hours a day.
 Jesus knew the power of noises and voices bombarding us with signals every minute of the day.
 Jesus warned His disciples to PAY ATTENTION to what you hear.
 Jesus knew the importance of hearing.

 I have come to believe that is why, the greatest command, (which we often state as love God and love others) actually begins with –